Sanakhan06080/Railway-Workshop-Management/README.md

 # Railway-Workshop-Management
-Manage the employees profiles, attendance and workshop's inventory It is a python based project that uses Flask framework
+Manage the employees profiles, attendance and workshop's inventory.
+It is a python based project that uses Flask framework